RussOakham/Immortal-Fitness-Collective/README.md

 ## 3. **Database Design**

 Relational databases were used for this project.
 SQLite was used during development, while Heroku PostgreSQL is used in production.
-The database can be seen in the below diagram.
+The database schema can be seen in the below diagram.

 ![Immortal Fitness Collective Relational Database](media/Immortal-Fitness-Collective-dbdiagram.png)